QuanEstimation/QuanEstimation/docs/src/developers.md

 # Former Developer

 ### **Mao Zhang**
-**Huazhong University of Science and Technology**
-**Email:** <zhangmao2018@foxmail.com>
+****Email:** <zhangmao2018@foxmail.com>
-**Biography:** Ms. Zhang is currently a Ph.D. student in the National Precise Gravity Measurement Facility, School of Physics, Huazhong University of Science and Technology.
+**Biography:** Dr. Zhang is now working at the United Imaging Healthcare Co., Ltd..
+She used to be a Ph.D. student in the National Precise Gravity Measurement Facility, School of Physics, Huazhong University of Science and Technology.
-Her research focuses on the quantum metrology and quantum control, especially the design of control enhanced quantum metrological schemes.